HoorayLee/open-academy-2015/README.md

 The Open Academy program participants' repository for learning using Git & Gihub as well as sharing useful documents, links and tutorials.

-Generously share what you think useful and accumulate the green squares in your contributions calendar.
+Generously share what you think useful and accumulate the green squares in your contributions calendar :)

 ### Announcement